 “We are reaching an inflection point with our financial picture stable and our pivot to software taking hold,” said CEO John Chen during the earnings call today.

-BlackBerry won 3,000 enterprise customer orders in the quarter, including 692 purchasing our Good Secure EMM Suites.
+BlackBerry won 3,000 enterprise customer orders in the quarter, including 692 purchasing our BlackBerry Enterprise Mobility Suite (formerly known as Good Secure EMM Suites).
 That’s up 33% from Q1.
 Our leadership in enterprise mobility management was highlighted by a Gartner report last month, which ranked BlackBerry number one among all vendors in all six use cases for critical capabilities for high-security EMM.

 BlackBerry’s AtHoc crisis communications software also won numerous customers.
 Overall, marquee software customers this quarter included the U.S. Army, TSA, U.S. Coast Guard and Denso.